TheRandomLabs/Scoop-Bucket/README.md

 * The installer shows a dialog that requires user interaction.
 * The installer may show an error related to start menu items.
 This can be safely ignored.

+### youtube-dl with FFmpeg Nightly

+* This is the same as `youtube-dl` from the main bucket, but instead of `ffmpeg`, it depends on `ffmpeg-nightly`.
+* Nightly builds work well virtually all of the time and are constantly improved upon, so it can make sense to prefer `ffmpeg-nightly`.